-Time: 15 minutes

-Ages: Year 2 and up (ages 6+)

-Subjects: Science, Citizenship

-Materials Required: Set up numbered cards (1-30) one for each student, lottery key
+Time: 15 minutes Subjects: Science, Citizenship Materials Required: Set up numbered cards (1-30) one for each student, lottery key

 Amphibians have existed on earth for about 300 million years, yet within the last several decades more than 120 species are believed to have gone extinct forever due to human activities.
 When you're at Colchester Zoo you can visit numerous frog species around the zoo, most of which are endangered.